1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 -	PPDCFGSRV - Pre-production database service.
 -	PPDRMNSRV - Pre-production RMAN catalog database service.

+And for the RMAN catalog use during backups, we have:

+-   RMANCATSRV - In production, points to the CFGRMNSRV service.
+-   RMANCATSRV - In pre-production, points to the PPDRMNSRV service.

+The tns alias, *RMANCATSRV* in pre-production *and* production, as described, point to the appropriate RMAN catalog database service mentioned above, according to the server's production or otherwise status.
+For this reason, the ``TNSNAMES.ORA`` file is *different* in production and pre-production and they *should not* be mixed.

+The *RMANCATSRV* service is used in the various RMAN backup scripts (found in ``c:\scripts\RMAN``) on both production and pre-production environments, and so the code in those scripts is identical regardless of the server it exists on.
+(And only one script is required in TFS too!)

 Services are created and deleted by way of the DBMS\_SERVICE package.